crsr21/test100/README.md

 voter_sim
 ============
-voter_simF is the final working version!
+voter_simF.rb is the final working version!